This is a tour abounding in unforgettable history, enchanting culture, charismatic cities and divine natural beauty of Vietnam and Cambodia.

 Overnight in Hoian

-Morning, you'll be transferred to the airport in time for your flight to Ho Chi Minh.
-Fly Danang to HCMC on Vietnam Airlines VN 7129, departing 09:35, arriving 10:55
+Morning, you'll be transferred to the airport on time for your flight to Ho Chi Minh.
+Airport drop off in Danang by private car and driver (NO TOUR GUIDE).

 Welcome to HCMC.
 Upon arrival at HCMC Airport.
 After collecting your baggage, exit the airport to meet outside our guide.
 He/she will be holding a sign with your names on it.